This super easy, delicious, moist tray bake chocolate cake consists of a soft chocolate sponge that is topped with a whipped milk chocolate ganache.

 - Toss the vanilla extract and granulated instant coffee or espresso powder into the milk.
 The coffee will dissolve into the milk, making it easier to mix in with the rest of the ingredients.250 grams milk, 2 teaspoons vanilla extract, 2 teaspoons instant coffee or espresso

 - Whisk together the flour, baking powder and salt.
 Set aside.
-Melt the butter and allow it to cool while moving on to the next step.250 grams plain flour, 4 teaspoons baking powder, ½ teaspoon salt
+Melt the butter and allow it to cool while moving on to the next step.250 grams plain flour, 4 teaspoons baking powder, ½ teaspoon table salt

 - In a large mixing bowl beat the eggs and sugar until light and fluffy and has doubled in volume.
 About 3-5 minutes using an electric hand mixer/stand mixer.3 eggs, 300 grams white granulated sugar